 Current Supply Chain Roundtable Participants:

 Improvement Needs and Recommendations:

-1. Formal adoption of biological reference points and harvest control rules for target and key bycatch species (e.g., sharks, billfish).
+2. Conducting conventional stock assessments and adopting biological reference points and harvest control rules for mahi-mahi and key bycatch species (e.g., sharks, billfish).

-5. Encouraging producers and key vendors to engage in existing FIPs to ensure national coverage of improvement efforts in key countries (Peru, Ecuador, and Costa Rica) and encouraging FIP implementers to coordinate efforts to enhance regional impact at the IATTC level.
+6. Encouraging producers and key vendors to engage in existing FIPs to ensure national coverage of improvement efforts in key countries (Costa Rica, Ecuador, and Peru) and encouraging FIP implementers to coordinate efforts to enhance regional impact at the IATTC level.

 Current Objectives and Action Recommendations for Suppliers:

 1. Communicate with national governments about the need for policy improvement.

 - There is a lack of biological and fisheries data from mahi-mahi fisheries, due to deficiencies in data collection and data analysis.

 - The current requirement for onboard observer coverage for the longline fleet is five percent.
 This coverage is too low and lacks compliance.

 2. Communicate to the Inter-American Tropical Tuna Commission (IATTC) about the need for improved management measures, including: